chopins/php-libui/README_zh.md

     8. `child_vexpand`
     9. `child_valign`
     10. `childs`
-10. `table`  table control, has following sub key :
+10. `table`  表格控件, has following sub key :
     1. `th`, is `array`, every element of value is array, key is id, has the following attr:
        1. `editable`, `bool` type, the column is whether editable
        2. `textColor`widthwidth